josola/Interactive-Love-Letter-ILL/README.md

     }
     ```

-13. Players execute their turns in order from the starting player to the plaer with the lowest position.
-This is done in a loop that iterates through the vector container with the Player objects.
+13. Admirers execute their turns in order from the starting admirer to the plaer with the lowest position.
+This is done in a loop that iterates through the vector container with the Admirer objects.

     ```cpp
-    for (size_t i = 0; i < gameState.players_.size(); i++)
+    for (size_t i = 0; i < gameState.admirers_.size(); i++)
     {
         ...
     }
     ```

-14. If the current round is the second or later, the winner of the last round becomes the starting player of the current round.
+14. If the current round is the second or later, the winner of the last round becomes the starting admirer of the current round.

     ```cpp
     if (gameState.round_count_ > 1)
     {
-        for (size_t j = 0; j < gameState.players_.size(); j++)
+        for (size_t j = 0; j < gameState.admirers_.size(); j++)
         {
-            if (gameState.players_.at(j).Starting())
+            if (gameState.admirers_.at(j).Starting())
             {
                 i = j;
-                gameState.players_.at(i).SetStarting(0);
+                gameState.admirers_.at(i).SetStarting(0);
             }
         }
     }
     ```

-15. Create a pointer to where the current player resides in the player container.
-This makes manipulating the current player's state, as well as game-play interactions, easier to write and simpler to understand.
+15. Create a pointer to where the current admirer resides in the admirer container.
+This makes manipulating the current admirer's state, as well as game-play interactions, easier to write and simpler to understand.

     ```cpp
-    Player *current_player = &gameState.players_.at(i);
+    Admirer *current_admirer = &gameState.admirers_.at(i);
     ```

-16. The "current player" has their `Status()` checked to make sure they are actually playing.
-This is necessary to avoid having to physically remove player objects that are not playing in the current session from the player object container.
-There is no `else` attached to this `if` statement as if the statement is fales, the turn will sompliy move onto the next player.
+16. The "current admirer" has their `Status()` checked to make sure they are actually playing.
+This is necessary to avoid having to physically remove admirer objects that are not playing in the current session from the admirer object container.
+There is no `else` attached to this `if` statement as if the statement is fales, the turn will sompliy move onto the next admirer.

     ```cpp
-    if (current_player->Status())
+    if (current_admirer->Status())
     {
         ...
     }

-17. Remove the current player's protections from their previous turn.
+17. Remove the current admirer's protections from their previous turn.

     ```cpp
-    current_player->SetProtection(0);
+    current_admirer->SetProtection(0);
     ```

-18. Input is taken as a character `d` from the human player.
+18. Input is taken as a character `d` from the human admirer.
 This increases a feeling of interaction with the innards of the game.

     ```cpp
     char draw = ' ';
     while (draw != 'd')
     {
-        cout << current_player->GetName() << " draw a card (d): ";
+        cout << current_admirer->GetName() << " draw a card (d): ";
         cin >> draw;
         if (cin.fail())
         {